zhenrong-wang/bcomp/TECHNICAL_REVIEW.md

 We can use either method of the 4:

 - A. Compress the `Top[2]` bytes to 1 bit.
 Leave the others as 8 bits.
+- A-sub.
+If the state contains only 1 unique byte, e.g. `0xFA 0xFA 0xFA 0xFA ...`, we just record the byte.
 - B. Compress the `Top[4]` bytes to 2 bits.
 Leave the others as 8 bits.
 - C. Compress the `Top[2]` bytes to 1 bit, compress the `Top[2, 6]`to 2 bits.
 Leave the others as 8 bits.
 - D. Compress the `Top[6]` bytes to 3 bits.
 Leave the others as 8 bits.